 Selecting an ISO 9001 Registrar

-Considering that the registrar you choose will not only decide whether you have satisfied the standard’s requirements, but potentially also the maintenance of your certification.
+Considering that the registrar you choose will not only decide whether you have satisfied the standard’s requirements, but potentially also the maintenance of your certification, choosing your registrar carefully is important.
 This article explores some of the most important evaluation factors that will hopefully lead to a long-term, successful relationship with an ISO 9001 certification body (Registrar) including:

 The many aspects of a registrar’s cost